gaultier/blog/a_million_ways_to_data_race_in_go.md

 This may affect performance negatively since some resources will not be shared anymore.

-I would not blame the original developer
+Again here, I would not blame the original developer.
+In my view, the docs for `http.Client` are misleading and should mention that not every single operation is concurrency safe.
+Perhaps with the wording: 'once a http.Client is constructed, performing a HTTP request is concurrency safe, provided that the http.Client fields are not modified concurrently'.
+Which is less catchy than 'Clients are safe for concurrent use' ;)

+## Improper use of mutex